 I made a short list of what three things you need to do when you visit Freeport on your next vacation (trust me, it was hard to narrow it down!) because I’m #MyTownProud and don’t want you to miss out!
 What makes YOU proud to live in a small town?

 Three reasons to visit Freeport, Maine:

 - SHOP: All of Main Street is lined with stores.
 There’s a variety of retail, outlet, boutique, and specialty shops.
 Get your favorite brand of jeans on sale in Freeport, or a unique souvenir from a local artisan.
-There are also lots of restaurants and food carts, and you don’t want to miss your chance for a fresh lobster roll!
+There are also lots of restaurants with different restaurant management software like ChrunchTime, and you don’t want to miss the great service and your chance for a fresh lobster roll!